-In 2011, cumulative outstanding student loan debt in the United States surpassed $1 trillion.
-Between 2004 and 2014, the number of student loans increased 89%, and the average debt grew 77%.
-As student loan debt continues to grow, the burdens on the behaviors of those incurring the debt are still not fully known.
+The current student debt in the United States totals $1.747 trillion.
+The average borrower owes $37,113, and there are 43.4 million people who have federal student loan debt.
 What’s more, as student loan debt has increased, so too has the amount of time it takes for individuals to pay off their loans.
 A growing body of research has begun to point to student loan debt as a contributing factor to depressed rates of entrepreneurship, especially among younger generations.
-To avoid a lost generation of entrepreneurial talent, policymakers need to address the burden of student loans.
+To avoid a lost generation of entrepreneurial talent, policymakers can address the burden of student loans.
 Policymakers should:

 - Provide entrepreneurs who maintain residence in the state an exclusion from state income tax equal to the amount of student loan payments made in a year up to a capped amount.